Introduction

 5. Aids in Wound Healing

 Traditional honey collectors in Myanmar often keep a jar of honey close by for emergencies.
 Minor injuries sustained during forest trips or farming are often treated with honey — applied directly to the wound to speed recovery.
-Modern science explains why: honey prevents bacterial growth and promotes new tissue formation.
-While hospitals in Myanmar now have access to modern medicine, many rural families still trust honey as their first line of defense.
+Modern science explains why: honey prevents bacterial growth.

 6. Powerful Antioxidant Effects